Existence of Large deviations rate function for any $S$-unimodal map: Introduction

-Let $\mathcal M$ be the space of Borel probability measures on $X$ endowed with the weak*-topology.
-The empirical measure at time $n$ with initial point $x\in X$ is the uniform probability distribution on the orbit $\{x,fx,\ldots,f^{n-1}x\}$, denoted by
+Let $\mathcal M$ denote the space of Borel probability measures on $X$ endowed with the weak* topology.
+The empirical measure at time $n$ with initial point $x\in X$ is the uniform probability distribution on the orbit $\{x,f(x),\ldots,f^{n-1}(x)\}$, denoted by

-where $\delta_{f^kx}$ denotes the unit point mass at $f^kx$.
+where $\delta_{f^k(x)}$ denotes the unit point mass at $f^k(x)$.
 For a Borel set $A\subset X$, we write $|A|$ for its Lebesgue measure.
-Our main result is stated as follows. \begin{theorema} For an arbitrary $S$-unimodal map $f\colon X\to X$ with non-flat critical point, the level-2 LDP holds, namely, there exists a convex lower semi-continuous function $I\colon\mathcal M\to[0,\infty]$ such that the following holds:
+Our main result is stated as follows. \begin{theorema}[level-2 LDP] For an arbitrary $S$-unimodal map $f\colon X\to X$ with a non-flat critical point, the level-2 LDP holds, namely, there exists a convex lower semicontinuous function $I\colon\mathcal M\to[0,\infty]$ such that

 $(\text{\rm lower bound})\ \ \ \ \displaystyle{\liminf_{n\to\infty}\frac{1}{n}\log\left|\{x\in X\colon\delta_x^n\in\mathcal G\}\right|\geq-\inf_{\mathcal G} I} $